Impacted Tooth Exposure

 Impaction occurs when a tooth is blocked from erupting through the gums and into its proper position in the mouth.
 The presence of bone and/or underlying gum tissue commonly causes impaction.
 Wisdom teeth and canines are particularly prone to this oral health issue, but impaction can happen to any tooth.

 Because wisdom teeth are not needed for oral function, they are simply extracted.
 Canine teeth, however, play a critical role in your oral health and ability to properly eat.
 If a canine tooth is impacted, every effort will be made to save the tooth and guide it into its position in the dental arch.
 For impacted tooth exposure in Sonoma and Napa, CA, contact Napa Sonoma Oral Surgery & Dental Implants.
-Dr. Tyler Boynton and Dr. Alexander McMahon will create a treatment plan and work with your orthodontist to save and align the tooth.
+Dr. Tyler Boynton will create a treatment plan and work with your orthodontist to save and align the tooth.

 What Causes an Impacted Canine Tooth?